emdash/udlang/README.md

 - The Elm project.
 - Rust, the implementation language.
 - [Koka](https://koka-lang.github.io/koka/doc/index.html) -- a case of
   convergent evolution.
-Koka is shockingly similar to uDLang, despite being an entirely separate project.
+Koka syntax is similar to uDLang, despite being developed independently.

 ## Project Status and Roadmap ##